-Exercise is the best way to achieve being fit, but not all of us have the motivation for kettlebells, supermans and burpees.
+Exercise is the best way to achieve being fit, but not all of us have the motivation for kettlebells, supermans, and burpees.
 If you can’t get enthusiastic about cardio workouts or CrossFit, then maybe picking up a more focused routine is closer to your style.
-In the world of fitness, there is nothing more focused than the martial arts.
+In the world of fitness, there is nothing more focused than martial arts.

 Originally developed for self-defense, today many modern styles of martial arts are more for body training and fitness.
 We’re looking at six different martial arts that are great for beginners or people looking for different ways to get into shape.
-We’ve listed them from lowest impact on the body to highest impact, so if you have chronic pain or injuries, stick with the first few suggestions.
+We’ve listed them from the lowest impact on the body to highest impact, so if you have chronic pain or injuries, stick with the first few suggestions.
 However, if you’re in decent shape and are looking to push yourself, try the style that sounds best to you.

 - Yoga: A perfect low impact series of techniques that are meant to improve flexibility, balance, and breathing.
 There are no combat skills taught here – it’s all body training and focus.
 Perfect for all skill levels and ages.

 - Pilates: A more intense form of yoga designed to prioritize strengthening your core muscles.
 Great for those looking to alleviate lower back pain or who are ready for more of a challenge.

 - Tai chi: These days we think of tai chi as a more active form of yoga, though it puts more emphasis on fluidity of movement and body control.
 This is still technically a martial art and some schools will teach you useful defensive techniques.

 - Aikido: Can be thought of as a Japanese style of tai chi, aikido is a “soft” martial art, meaning it turns your opponents’ strengths and aggression against them.
 Aikido will teach you more practical martial arts but puts a harder strain on the body.